Matrix Instant Messaging

 Discord

-QR code with the Discord app on your phone (Settings → Scan
+Scan the QR code with the Discord app on your phone (Settings → Scan QR code).

 Useful commands